The 2024 Advanced Practitioner Job Market

 The booming and necessary role of physician assistants.

-Physician assistants are poised to grow at a much faster rate than other occupations.
-Physician assistant employment is projected to grow 31% by 2029, according to the BLS, compared to just 4% for all occupations.
+Physician assistants are expected to grow at a much faster rate than other occupations.
+Physician assistant employment is projected to grow 27% by 2032, according to the BLS, compared to just 4% for all occupations.
 PAs will continue to play an integral part in our healthcare system as the demand for healthcare services grows.

 The best states for physician assistants.

-Physician assistants salaries vary by state.
-The states where PAs make the most are Alaska, Connecticut, Rhode Island, California and Nevada.
-States with the best job opportunity are New York, Connecticut, Maine, Alaska and North Carolina.
+Physician assistants’ salaries vary by state.
+The states where PAs make the most are Nevada, California, Washington, Connecticut, and Alaska.
+States with the best job opportunity are New York, Connecticut, North Carolina, Alaska, and North Pennsylvania.

 States with highest annual mean wage for physician assistants: